ynfeng/zeebe/docs/src/basics/job-workers.md

 broker.
 If the job is not completed within the configured job activation timeout then the broker will make the job available again to other job workers.

+In order to expose the results of the job, the job worker can pass variables with the complete command.
+These variables will be merged into the workflow instance depending on the output variable mapping.
-Sometimes a job worker may wish to alter workflow variables when completing a job.
-A complete job message containing variables will result in the broker writing those variables to the workflow instance.
-Note that this will overwrite existing variables and may lead to race conditions in parallel flows.
-We recommend completing parallelized jobs with only those variables that need to be changed.
+Note that this may overwrite existing variables and can lead to race conditions in parallel flows.
+We recommend completing jobs with only those variables that need to be changed.

 If the job worker could not successfully complete its work, it can inform the broker of this failure